-If you're looking for an easy and enjoyable day trip from Paris, look no further than the charming city and nearby Chateau de Fontainebleau, a UNESCO World Heritage Site.
+If you're looking for an easy and enjoyable day trip from Paris, look no further than the charming Fontainebleau and its adjacent Chateau de Fontainebleau, a UNESCO World Heritage Site.
 You’ll enjoy all the beauty and grandeur of an iconic French Chateau, without the hordes of crowds at Versailles.

 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

 It's incredibly easy to get to Fontainebleau from Paris, from the Gare de Lyon station in central Paris.
 That said, I find transit in Paris to be very confusing (and I do speak French).
 What you likely need to get from central Paris to Fontainebleau is the miraculous Mobilis ticket - these can be purchased in the metro/train stations from the machines and are not expensive (approximately 18 Euros for the zones 1-5 pass).
 There are, of course, a variety of other travel options in Paris, but this is what we went with, as we didn't have any of the longer-term options.